What is a laboratory internship?

 The Taiwan Tech laboratory internship program is designed for students from abroad who are interested in doing short-term research work in Taiwan Tech.
 This program pprovides young researchers with opportunities to participate in cutting-edge research projects, to make contributions to their fields of research, and to collaborate with other international researchers.
 All expenses, including international and domestic travel, daily living expenses, and all other costs have to be borne by the researchers participating in this program.

 Why Taiwan Tech?

-Taiwan Tech, located in the university disrict in the centre of Taipei, is one of Taiwan's leading research universities, with a focus on applied research.
+Taiwan Tech, located in the university district in the centre of Taipei City, is one of Taiwan's leading research universities, with a focus on applied research.
 Taiwan Tech offers excellent research facilities in most fields of engineering and technology.
-As we have developed intense university-industry cooperation over many years, most of our laboratories engage in research on industrial applications offering interesting opportunitis for research intenships.
+As we have developed intense university-industry cooperation over many years, most of our laboratories engage in research on industrial applications offering interesting opportunities for research intenships.

-- If your application is accepted by the professor, please complete the form "Application for Laboratory Internship at National Taiwan University of Science and Technology" and email it to Ms. Yen-Yu Chen (email@example.com) at least two months prior to the planned internship, so that the visa application process can be initiated.
+- If your application is accepted by the professor, please complete the form "Application for a NTUST Laboratory Internship" and email it to the OIAat least two months prior to the planned internship

 - The OIA has to submit the documents to the Ministry of Education (MOE) for review.